Food Safety

 In some cases, the entire industry may suffer a backlash, influencing the public's overall perception of food safety and causing long-term damage.

-The FDA ALERT system is meant to keep our foods safe by reminding us to keep certain elements and components of food service in mind.
+The U.S Food and Drug Administration (FDA) ALERT system is meant to keep our foods safe by reminding us to keep certain elements and components of food service in mind.

 The FDA's ALERT tool can, quite honestly, be applied to just about any area of foodservice.
 However, it's most applicable in the context of preventing intentional contamination.